klein0r/ioBroker.awtrix-light/README.md

 * (klein0r) Added line color of history apps to each table row
 * (klein0r) Removed visibility states for native apps (deprecated by firmware)
 * (klein0r) Improved logging for history apps
+* (klein0r) Added wifi signal strength and used RAM as states

 ### 0.0.11 (2023-06-07)